chrisnoonan98675/site/xl-deploy/how-to/using-variables-and-expressions-in-freemarker-templates.markdown

 * For Windows: `.bat.ftl`, `.cmd.ftl`, `.bat`, `.cmd`
 * For Unix: `.sh.ftl`, `.sh`

+It uses the `${sanitize(password)}` expression to do so (where `password` is an example of a variable name).
 If the extension is not matched, then the processor will not modify the variable.

-Also, you can use the following expressions to sanitize variables in a specific function call:
+When auto-detection based on the file extension is not possible, you can use the following expressions to sanitize variables for each operating system:

 * `${sanitizeForWindows(password)}`
 * `${sanitizeForUnix(password)}`
-* `${sanitize(password)}`

 Where `password` is an example of a variable name.